kermit-klein/react-portfolio/README.md

 ### Description

-An humble portfolio site with React ( early react conventions are used )
+An humble portfolio site with React ( early react conventions are used ).
+Automatic creat-react app scaffolding wasn't used.
+Tested with Cypress.

 ### Built With